How B2B Companies Build Industry Authority Through Thought Leadership

 What is the single most effective thought leadership format for B2B companies?

-According to the 2024 Edelman-LinkedIn study, original research is the most trusted and most cited format.
+Original research is widely regarded as the most trusted and most cited thought leadership format.
 For companies without research budget, substantive LinkedIn analysis from a named leader is the highest-return starting point.
 Both outperform generic blog content significantly.

 Does thought leadership work for smaller B2B companies without big brand recognition?